fabiocalabrese/HPC_Assignment/MPI_systolic_array/README.txt

 - 'src/'

-	- 'sequential/':  contains the traditional matrix multiplication
+	- 'sequential/':  contains the traditional matrix multiplication.
+If you want to run it, 		make sure that the parameter N referring to the matrix dimension coincides with 		the matrix in the input file and do the same for the input file names.

 	- 'MPI_implemented/':